Red Cross survey: Most of us are underprepared as home fires continue during COVID-19

-ATLANTA, GA, OCTOBER 7, 2020 — National Fire Prevention Week is well underway (October 4-10), and Georgia’s Red Cross urges residents to test their smoke alarms and practice their escape plans as home fires continue during COVID-19.
+National Fire Prevention Week is October 4-10, and the American Red Cross urges everyone to test their smoke alarms and practice their escape plan as home fires continue during COVID-19.

-In the past three months alone (July-September), Georgia’s Red Cross has responded to 533 home and apartment fires statewide and helped 1015 families with urgent needs like emergency lodging, financial assistance, and recovery planning.
+Since February, the Red Cross has responded to more than 29,000 home fires across the country to help more than 128,000 people with urgent needs like emergency lodging, financial assistance and recovery planning.
 The nation’s most frequent disaster, home fires are most often caused by cooking, according to the National Fire Protection Association, which is sponsoring Fire Prevention Week with the theme, “Serve Up Fire Safety in the Kitchen!”

-“Unfortunately, home fires haven’t stopped during COVID-19, and neither has the need to prevent fire tragedies,” said Danella Hughes, Red Cross Disaster Officer for Georgia.
-“During Fire Prevention Week, we recommend testing your smoke alarms and practicing your escape plan.
-These simple steps can help protect you and your loved ones in the event of a fire.”
+“Home fires haven’t stopped during COVID-19, and neither has the need to prevent fire tragedies,” said Trevor Riggen, senior vice president, Red Cross Disaster Cycle Services.
+“During Fire Prevention Week, test your smoke alarms and practice your escape plan to help protect you and your loved ones.”

 - Testing your smoke alarms each month helps ensure that they’re working — which can cut the risk of dying in a home fire by half.
 Still, 65% of us don’t.

 - Practicing your escape plan twice a year also increases the odds of survival.
 But 70% of us don’t.

 - Escaping in less than two minutes can be the difference between survival and tragedy, according to fire experts.
 Yet more than half of us think we have more time.